jnozzi/cocoadev.com/markdown/HowToNestDocumentsInsideOtherDocuments.md

 :-)

-General/CliffPruitt
+CliffPruitt

 ----

 It sounds like you're on the right track.
 In my posts above, I was still thinking along the lines of my original example, where the shared data is stored in a single file instead of linked between all the documents, but if you feel the way you're describing is better for your design, then you should definitely follow that.
 For the actual implementation, look at the page I mentioned above for code to generate a globally unique string that will work great for a UID.
-An General/NSDictionary would be a good place to store objects if you're going to look them up by referencing the UID as a key.
-Create a basic subclass of General/NSObject, so you can inherit the UID accessors and isEquals (if you need it) in each object you need to make unique.
+An NSDictionary would be a good place to store objects if you're going to look them up by referencing the UID as a key.
+Create a basic subclass of NSObject, so you can inherit the UID accessors and isEquals (if you need it) in each object you need to make unique.

-For keeping track of documents, I would start by  subclassing General/NSDocumentController, so that you can override the methods it calls to keep the "Recent Documents" menu updated to find and track new documents.
+For keeping track of documents, I would start by  subclassing NSDocumentController, so that you can override the methods it calls to keep the "Recent Documents" menu updated to find and track new documents.
 You'll still have to do some of the work yourself, but it's definitely a good place to start.

 ----